Eating Disorder Treatment Outcomes

-Through research, we have found that treatment at McCallum Place improves not only eating disorder struggles, but also anxiety, depression, and quality of life.
-The majority of our patients (75%) participate in research with us, which includes the following self-report assessments: Eating Disorder Examination Questionnaire (EDE-Q), Clinical Impairment Assessment (CIA), Beck Depression Inventory II (BDI-II), Penn State Worry Questionnaire (PSWQ), and World Health Organization Disability Assessment Schedule (WHODAS).
-We have also recently added in the Eating Pathology Symptoms Inventory (EPSI), Obsessive Compulsive Inventory-Revised (OCI-R), and the Compulsive Exercise Test (CET).
+The majority of our patients (75%) participate in research with us, which includes the following self-report assessments: Eating Disorder Examination Questionnaire (EDE-Q), Clinical Impairment Assessment (CIA), and Penn State Worry Questionnaire (PSWQ).
+We have also recently added in the Eating Pathology Symptoms Inventory (EPSI), Inventory of Depression and Anxiety (IDAS), Obsessive Compulsive Inventory-Revised (OCI-R), and the Compulsive Exercise Test (CET).

 Patients complete assessments upon admission and discharge, as well as every 30 days during the course of treatment.
 In addition, patients fill out assessments online at various time points following discharge.
 We also ask demographic questions and track BMIs.